jameslovallo/snappy/packages/catalyst/README.md

-# Catalyst
+# Composer

 An Options API for Scaffolding Custom Elements.

-Catalyst was inspired by the Vue 2 Single File Components and the Options API.
-It is tiny function that provides a familiar interface to create new custom elements.
+Composer was inspired by the Vue 2 Single File Components and the Options API.
+It is a tiny function that provides a succinct and familiar interface to compose new custom elements.

 [Demo](https://codepen.io/jameslovallo/pen/xxWzjeb)